Shokunin Studio Shokunin Studio

 4. Commenters don’t know the difference between Miyazaki and Studio Ghibli.
 The studio doesn’t have a set style and employs various directors.
 Miyazaki’s style has changed over the years.
 He has said his influences have come from Jean Giraud to Roald Dahl and from Sanpei Shirato to Osamu Tezuka (who was influenced by Disney).
 One of Miyazaki’s most successful films was 'The Castle of Cagliostro', a departure from the style he is famous for.

 5. A video of Miyazaki attacking AI was mislabelled.
-Even though he would feel the same way about gen AI, the video was actually about scripted animation algorithms used in 3D CGI (often used in gaming).
+Even though he would probably feel the same way about gen AI (unless he was on his last legs and needed to save production time) the video was actually about scripted animation algorithms used in 3D CGI (often used in gaming).
 The video predates the deep learning models we see today.
 A different kind of AI.

 6. Gen AI is no threat to people like Miyazaki for a reason anyone intelligent can understand.
 Audiences go to the cinema or buy discs to support them because of the sheer amount of muscular and intellectual effort that is needed to make a movie like ‘The Boy and The Heron’.
 They won't spend money on a LinkedIn bro who generated a semi-compelling moving slideshow from his sofa.
 Talent matters to audiences just like it matters to sports spectators.
 Don't let anyone tell you it doesn't matter.